AmrutaSalagare/Employee-Attendence-System/README.md

 ### Frontend (.env)
 - `REACT_APP_API_URL` - Backend API URL

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-ISC

 ## Author

 **Name:** Amruta Salagare
 **College:** ATME College of Engineering, Mysore
 **Contact:** 9008008973

----

-**Note**: This is a demonstration project.
-For production use, implement additional security measures, input validation, and error handling.